OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/sql-data-warehouse/sql-data-warehouse-migrate-to-premium-storage.md

 go

 --------------------------------------------------------------------------------
 -- Step 2: Execute index rebuilds.
-If script fails, the below can be re-run to restart where last left off.
+If script fails, hello below can be re-run toorestart where last left off.
 -- Run as user in mediumrc or higher
 --------------------------------------------------------------------------------